mkudija/mkudija.github.io/reading-notes/_md/2017-03-17-The Benedict Option.md

         * “Our churches need more entrepreneurs, and we need to teach our children how to think entrepreneurially about their futures,” says Calee Lee, an Eastern Orthodox Christian in Irvine, California.
 LOCATION: 2766
     * Buy Christian, Even if it Costs More
     * Build Christian Employment Networks
-        * Distributism, an economic model based on Catholic social teaching LOCATION: 2808
+        * [[Distributism]], an economic model based on Catholic social teaching LOCATION: 2808
     * Rediscover the Trades
     * Prepare to be Poorer and More Marginalized
 * Chapter 9 - Eros and the New Christian Counterculture